jinkal7139/TaskManager/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
+npm install --force
+for install all the dependancy
 In the project directory, you can run:

 ### `npm start`
+for run the project
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.